monkeyissexy/karma-requirejs-angularjs/README.md

 # karma-requirejs-angularjs

-> I have prepared the demo that show you how to karma work with jenkins ci,please checkout `jenkins-ci` branch.
+> I have prepared the demo that show how to karma work with jenkins ci,please checkout `jenkins-ci` branch.
 In this branch i use phantomjs to run js,and use junit report to generate test report.

 At first you can use `git clone` to clone project to your local.